Just like rats, mice are another type of stubborn rodents that can easily invade your home and destroy your property.

 Mice climb slowly, especially if there is not enough texture to grip onto.
 For instance, mice will climb walls very tentatively!

-Their ability to climb is extraordinary.
+Their climbing ability is extraordinary!

 In as much as this surface guide for mice is a great way to start, you also need to know which traps work for mice.